microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 Another important design pattern for avoiding surprises is idempotency.
 An operation is idempotent if it can be performed multiple times and have the same result as a single execution.
 HTTP requires certain operations like GET, PUT, and DELETE to be idempotent, but for cloud services it is important to make _all_ operations idempotent so that clients can use retry in failure scenarios without risk of unintended consequences.
 See the [HTTP Request / Response Pattern section of the Guidelines](./Guidelines.md#http-request--response-pattern) for detailed guidance on making operations idempotent.

-## Design for Change Resiliency
-As you build out your service and API, there are a number of decisions that can be made up front that add resiliency to client implementations.
-Addressing these as early as possible will help you iterate faster and avoid breaking changes.

-:ballot_box_with_check: **YOU SHOULD** use extensible enumerations.
-Extensible enumerations are modeled as strings - expanding an extensible enumeration is not a breaking change.

-:ballot_box_with_check: **YOU SHOULD** implement [conditional requests](https://tools.ietf.org/html/rfc7232) early.
-This allows you to support concurrency, which tends to be a concern later on.

 ## Action Operations